Austin-Bergstrom International Airport

 Recent News

-Austin-Bergstrom International Airport celebrated completion of the West Infill expansion on February 23, 2026, adding over 75,000 square feet across four levels including a new TSA Checkpoint.
-The $241 million project was completed ahead of schedule and within budget using no taxpayer dollars.
+Austin-Bergstrom International Airport celebrated the completion of the West Infill expansion, adding more than 75,000 square feet across four levels.
+A new TSA Checkpoint opened to the traveling public on February 23, 2026, along with infrastructure upgrades including an independent HVAC system, new elevators, and modernized mechanical and electrical systems.
+The project was completed ahead of schedule and within budget.

 Airport Profile